avgod07/comp423-course-notes/docs/tutorials/go-setup.md

 go mod init go-tutorial
 ```

-This should create a new directory in vscode where you will hold your go file (shown in the next step.)
+This should create your go module which is required for your application to run.
+Go modules are used to manage dependencies and ensure that the correct versions of libraries and packages are used.
+I like to think of this module like a requirements.txt file, although it does have it's differences.

 ### Step 2.
 Create a New Go File